-Absolutely sweet science!
-Grow sugar crystals and make homemade rock candy with this kitchen chemistry experiment the kids will love!
+This is absolutely sweet science!
+Grow sugar crystals and make homemade rock candy with this simple chemistry experiment.
 Are your kids always in the kitchen looking for a snack?
 How about next time they are looking for a sweet treat, you add some fun learning to their snack request!
-Growing sugar crystals is fun chemistry experiment for kitchen science.
+Growing sugar crystals is a fun and easy science experiment for kids..

 GROW SUGAR CRYSTALS FOR EDIBLE SCIENCE!

-SWEET science is also INCREDIBLE edible science.
-Who doesn’t love science you can eat!
+The SWEET science is also incredible edible science.
+Who doesn’t love science you can eat?
 Grow sugar crystals for tasty chemistry and the kids will have a blast learning all about crystals!

 Crystal science has fascinated humans for thousands of years.
-Many of our precious gemstones are formations of crystal, formed similarly to other crystal science projects like our salt crystals and borax crystals.
+Many of our precious gemstones are formations of crystal.

-This sugar crystal science experiment is made using the same principles of saturation and making a saturate solution in which the crystals will form.
-This experiment is a fun way to teach kids about solutions, molecular bonds, patterns, and energy all from sugar and water!
+This sugar crystal science experiment is made using the same principles of saturation and making a saturated solution in which the crystals will form.
+This experiment is a fun way to teach kids about solutions, molecular bonds, patterns, and energy.
+All from 2 ingredients, sugar and water!

 The fact that you can eat these crystals when you are done growing them makes it even more fun!